symbol/symbol-docs/source/guides/transaction/creating-an-escrow-contract-with-aggregate-bonded-transaction.rst

 The distributor has not signed the AggregateBondedTransaction yet, so the exchange has not been completed.

-Copy the AggregateTransaction hash, and check how to :doc:`cosign the AggregateTransaction <signing-announced-aggregate-bonded-transactions>` in the following guide.
+4. Copy the **AggregateTransaction hash** from (2), and check how to :doc:`cosign the AggregateTransaction <signing-announced-aggregate-bonded-transactions>` following the next guide.

 **********************************************
 Is it possible without aggregate transactions?